Putin's 'chef,' the man behind the troll factory

 Glavset lists the "creation and use of databases and information resources" as well as the "development of computer software, advertising services and information placement services" among its activities.
 It was listed as a company in the Russian legal entities registry in February 2015.

-A short time later, it began advertising for staff on a headhunting site (hh.ru).
+A short time later, it began advertising for staff on a headhunting site.
 One post looking for a copywriter says the job involves "writing diverse texts for the Internet and content for social networks."
 The posting offered a salary of 30,000 rubles a month (then a little over $500) and said experience was unnecessary.
 Recruits would work with a team of "young and enthusiastic colleagues" in "a comfortable and stylish office," according to the posting.

 That's not how Ludmila Savchuk remembers IRA, where she worked for two months in 2015.
 She told CNN a card system restricted access to other floors and employees were always under camera surveillance.